donno/donno.github.io/docs/_posts/2023-12-31-end-of-year.md

 * Xbox Games Pass
     * Payday 3 - This was the game that triggered my purchase of the Games Pass as friends wanted to play it.
-    * Headbangers: Rytham Royale - My playtime and ejoyment of this easily justified a month of Games Pass.
+    * Headbangers: Rhythm Royale - My playtime and enjoyment of this easily justified a month of Games Pass.
     * Gotham Knights - I would never have purchased this myself but it is payable.
 The strange thing was the almost Division-like controls rather